- Do you struggle to understand others and fit in socially?

 Autism in women

-Females can be diagnosed later in life because they manifest symptoms differently.
+Females can be diagnosed later in life because they manifest traits differently.
 Recent research shows girls and women can be better at social situations and hiding their frustrations, meaning their struggles are more likely to be overlooked.

-How is ASD diagnosed?
+How is ASD diagnosed in adults?

 An autism assessment is not medical testing, so you don’t have to worry about any health or blood tests.
 An autism specialist will observe how you interact and socialise, and ask about your past, including your childhood development and struggles with mental health.